tungbq/devops-project/projects/terraform-aws-windows-instance/README.md

 # Project: Create Windows instance on AWS using Terraform

+This project help you create and connect to your own Windows instance (VM) on AWS using Terraform

 ## 1-Overview

 This project help us launch a Windows instance on AWS using Terraform.
 Following below architecture